 A post-implementation review (PIR), also known as a post-project review or post-implementation evaluation, is a critical step in the project management lifecycle.
 It is a structured process that takes place after the completion of a project or the implementation of a new system, technology, or business process.
 The primary purpose of a PIR is to assess the overall success and effectiveness of the project, identify areas for improvement, and capture valuable lessons learned that can be applied to future initiatives.

-The PIR enables project teams to step back, reflect on the project’s performance, and gain insights that can enhance the organization’s project management capabilities.
-It goes beyond simply measuring the project’s outcomes against its initial goals and objectives.
-A well-executed PIR delves deeper, examining the project’s execution, the challenges encountered, the strategies employed, and the overall impact on the organization.
+The PIR enables project teams to step back, reflect on the project’s performance, and gain insights to enhance the organization’s project management capabilities.
+It goes beyond measuring the project’s outcomes against its initial goals and objectives.
+A well-executed PIR delves deeper, examining the project’s execution, challenges, strategies, and overall impact on the organization.

 The Art of Seamless Implementation: How to Turn Ideas into Reality